-When the total load exceeds 195 kg (430 lb), including weight of operator, passenger, cargo, accessories and, if applicable, trailer tongue weight, inflate the tires to maximum pressure.
-Refer to SPECIFICATIONS
+When the total load exceeds 195 kg (430 lb), including weight of operator, passengers, cargo, accessories and, if applicable, trailer tongue weight, inflate the tires to maximum pressure.
+Refer to SPECIFICATIONS.

-NOTE: When carrying a passenger or heavy loads readjust suspension accordingly.
+NOTE: When carrying passengers or heavy loads, readjust suspension accordingly.